Exalted (role-playing game): Background

 During the intervening age, the Terrestrial Exalted became the rulers of the world, ruling in a shogunate.
-After the Great Contagion (a plague originating from the lands of the dead) and the Balorian Crusade (a war with the Fair Folk) wrought devastation across Creation, a young captain of the Dragon-Blooded armies gained access to powerful weapons of the First Age.
-With these, she saved Creation and then asserted her rulership over much of the it, dubbing herself the Scarlet Empress.
+After the Great Contagion (a plague originating from the lands of the dead) and the Balorian Crusade (an invasion by the Fair Folk) wrought devastation across Creation, a young captain of the Dragon-Blooded armies gained access to powerful weapons of the First Age.
+With these, she saved Creation and then asserted her rulership over much of it, dubbing herself the Scarlet Empress.
 Nearly eight hundred years later—in the present day of the game—there are eleven Great Houses of the Realm, nearly all of whom claim direct descent from the Empress.

 Five years prior to the default starting point of the game, the Empress vanished.
 By the present of the game it is believed she will not return, and the Realm stands on the brink of civil war.
-Simultaneously, the Solar exaltations locked away have returned.
-With the Houses ignoring the threat of the Celestial Exalted to position themselves to take control of the Realm, the number of Solar Exalted in Creation is growing.
+Simultaneously, the Solar Exaltations locked away have returned.
+With the Great Houses ignoring the threat of the Celestial Exalted to position themselves to take control of the Realm, the number of Solar Exalted in Creation is growing.
 Thus, the backdrop to the setting sees the newly arisen Solars (among various other heroes and villains) struggling to survive long enough to make their mark upon the fate of Creation, for good or for ill.

 The flat world of Creation is the primary setting of Exalted.
 Creation has two continents, the Blessed Isle and an unnamed super-continent which covers the northern, eastern and southern edges of Creation, populated by many nations and tribes, with the settled regions along the inner coast of this super-continent being known collectively as the threshold.
 The Blessed Isle is located in the center of Creation.
 The Realm rules the Blessed Isle and its proximate archipelago directly, and indirectly rules numerous tributary states known as satrapies along the threshold.